KaiCee2010/project2/README.md

 2. Fire frequency during the year. <br/>
 3. Fire type by location and size using Leaflet. <br/>
 4. Slider of events using Javascript (https://plotly.com/javascript/sliders/). <br/>
+5. Proposed library to be used www.chartjs.org <br/>